Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many countries have policies to encourage and promote green conversion such as direct support for car purchases and electricity bills for people or support in terms of land, finance, credit incentives, tax exemptions and reductions for businesses that produce and develop electric vehicles…” - VinFast stated.

-The Vietnam Automobile Industry Development Strategy to 2030, with a vision to 2045, also has appropriate orientations for the development of environmentally friendly vehicles such as fuel-efficient vehicles, hybrid vehicles, biofuel vehicles, electric vehicles, etc.
+The Vietnam Automobile Industry Development Strategy to 2030, with a vision to 2045, also has appropriate orientations for developing environmentally friendly vehicles such as fuel-efficient vehicles, hybrid vehicles, biofuel vehicles, electric vehicles, etc.

-However, according to an industry expert, support policies for the development of environmentally friendly vehicles in Vietnam are still quite limited.
+However, according to an industry expert, the policies supporting the development of environmentally friendly vehicles in Vietnam are still quite limited.
 Up to now, there has only been a policy to support special consumption tax and registration fees for battery-powered electric vehicles and there is no specific roadmap for the development of other electric vehicles in Vietnam.
-Therefore, " to promote green transformation, the Government needs to have strong enough support policies, not increase taxes and fees" - the expert recommended.
+Therefore, " to promote green transformation, the Government needs to have strong enough support policies, should not increase taxes and fees" - the expert recommended.

-VinFast proposes to extend the registration fee exemption period by 3 more months.
+VinFast car company proposes to extend the registration fee exemption period by 3 more months.
 (Photo: VinFast)

 Propose 2 options

-Regarding this issue, the Ministry of Finance said it is seeking opinions from relevant ministries and branches on a draft dispatch to the Prime Minister on options to exempt and reduce registration fees for electric cars to promote green transformation.
+Regarding this issue, the Ministry of Finance said it is seeking opinions from relevant ministries and branches on a draft dispatch to the Prime Minister on plans to exempt and reduce registration fees for electric cars to promote green conversion.

 Accordingly, the Ministry of Finance proposed two options.
-Option 1 is to continue to reduce the registration fee by 50% for battery-powered electric cars according to Decree 10.
+Option 1 is to continue to reduce the registration fee by 50% for battery-powered electric cars as prescribed in Decree 10.

 The Ministry of Finance said that implementing this plan ensures policy stability and does not affect state budget revenue, especially local budgets.
-According to calculations, the budget revenue reduction will be about VND627 billion per year if the proposal to extend the incentive period of enterprises is followed.
+According to calculations, the budget revenue will decrease by about 627 billion VND per year if the proposal to extend the incentive period of enterprises is followed.

 Option 2, study exempting 100% of registration fees for the remaining 2 years, from February 1, 2025 to February 28, 2027, instead of reducing 50% as prescribed.
 This option is considered to further encourage green transportation, according to the direction of Deputy Prime Minister Tran Hong Ha in Notice No. 08/TB-VPCP dated January 8, 2025 of the Government Office.

-Currently, the registration fee for cars is calculated based on a percentage of each type and each locality when registering.
-For example, the first fee for cars in Hanoi, Quang Ninh, Hai Phong is 12% of the car value; Ho Chi Minh City is 10%, Ha Tinh is 11%...
-For pickup trucks, the registration fee is 60% of the first fee for cars.
+Currently, the registration fee for passenger cars is calculated based on a percentage of each type and each locality when registering.
+For example, the first fee for passenger cars in Hanoi, Quang Ninh, Hai Phong is 12% of the vehicle value; Ho Chi Minh City 10%, Ha Tinh 11%...
+For pickup trucks, the registration fee is 60% of the first fee for passenger cars.
 From the second payment, the registration fee is 2% and is applied uniformly nationwide.

 Source